qpdf/qpdf/manual/design.rst

 away in most cases whether the object is direct or indirect.

 Internally, ``QPDFObjectHandle`` holds onto a shared pointer to the underlying object value.
-When direct object is created, the ``QPDFObjectHandle`` that holds it is not associated with a ``QPDF`` object.
+When a direct object is created, the ``QPDFObjectHandle`` that holds it is not associated with a ``QPDF`` object.
 When an indirect object reference is created, it starts off in an *unresolved* state and must be associated with a ``QPDF`` object,